akosela/msys2-xp/README.md

 This project specifically aims to compile Yamagi Quake II for Windows XP.
 It includes all of the required dependencies.

+It also provides some other useful programs: mutt, irssi, tmux, git, ssh, lftp, curl/wget.

 If you need additional packages that still work under this version of MSYS2 you can take a look here: